verghost/vlc-lua-docs/index.md

 ```

 ## LUAC
-LUAC is a command line tool that lets you translate Lua scripts (.lua) into binary files (.luac), which are accepted as extensions by VLC (ex.
-VLC compiles the native VLsub extension for releases).
+LUAC is a command line tool that lets you translate Lua scripts (.lua) into binary files (.luac), which are accepted as scripts by VLC when placed in an install directory.
 A more detailed description of LUAC can be found on it's [man page](https://www.lua.org/manual/5.1/luac.html), but here's a quick summary:

 #### What LUAC does